thegreenwebfoundation/developer-docs/src/docs/grid-intensity-cli/tutorials/getting-grid-intensity.md

 1. Get historical intensity data for a region.
 1. Change data providers, and
-1. Get near 0real-time grid intensity data for a region.
+1. Get near real-time grid intensity data for a region.

 ## Before starting